-The Vista Trailblazer reaches heights of 68 inches.
-And it folds down to 21 inches for low angle shooting or packing.
+The Vista Trailblazer extends up to 68 inches.
+But it can also fold down to 21 inches for low angle shooting or packing.
 Flip-style locks adjust the monopod’s height.

-Weighing only a pound, the monopod isn’t going to add much weight to your bag.
-The bottom foot has a spike, which can be retracted to use the rubber foot instead.
+At one pound, the monopod isn’t going to add much weight to your bag.
+The bottom foot has a spike, which you can retract to use the rubber foot instead.

 The Vista Trailblazer isn’t the most full-featured monopod out there and won’t tote around the heaviest gear.
-But it’s a good deal for the tightest budgets and photographers unsure about venturing into a monopod.
+But it’s a good deal for the tightest budgets and photographers who just want to try a monopod.